 The Importance of Email Etiquette for Models

-With businesses of all kinds, including modeling, conducting their business online more than ever before, it’s essential that you always put your best self forward, even from behind a computer screen.
+With businesses of all kinds, including modeling, conducting business online more than ever before, it’s essential that you always put your best self forward, even from behind a computer screen.
 We’ve covered the importance of social media etiquette for models, but, another subject many models tend to forget about is email etiquette.

 With modeling agencies looking at every aspect of a new models' potential, email etiquette is no small thing; and when you are trying to get your modeling career going, it is important you do everything you can to give yourself the best opportunity to be successful.
 Here are five things to keep in mind when you are using emails or any other form of online messaging for modeling work.

 Use an Appropriate Email Address

 Modeling agencies and scouts receive hundreds of emails a day from aspiring models who are sending their pictures to be considered or inquiring about the process to become a model.
 Make sure your email address is appropriate and professional to increase the chance that your email is opened.
 Use an email address that is something simple (like your first and last name) and does not include any profanity, drug references, misspelled, or juvenile words.
 If possible, create an email address specifically for conducting business, and this will help prevent sending the wrong emails to the wrong people, or having important emails get lost in the shuffle.

 No matter what kind of business you are conducting, online or off, using proper manners will always work in your favor and go a long way towards creating a good first impression.
 As mentioned, modeling agencies and model scouts receive a plethora of emails every day, so it is always nice to thank agencies and scouts (or whoever else you are emailing) for their time in reviewing your email.
 Furthermore, make sure any requests you make include the word “please!”